henry-doan/Coding-docs/README.md

     - p is the selector
     - everything in the { } is the declaration
     - color is a property
-    - red is the value
+    - color is a property
     - ; ends the line of the what you want to declare

     You can have multiple declarations such as below.